osmphp/framework/doc/tutorials/01-hello-world.md

 To do this first go to Apache default document root directory `htdocs` in command prompt and run `mklink` Windows command.

-	mklink /D dubysa c:\projects\dubysa\public
+	mklink /D osmphp c:\projects\osmphp\public

 where

 - `/D` means pointing to directory
-- `dubysa` - name of symbolic link
+- `osmphp` - name of symbolic link
-- `c:\projects\dubysa\public` is a `public` directory of our project where symbolic link will point to.
+- `c:\projects\osmphp\public` is a `public` directory of our project where symbolic link will point to.

-After command is executed, you should see the new directory `dubysa` in Apache document root.
+After command is executed, you should see the new directory `osmphp` in Apache document root.

-Also running <http://127.0.0.1/dubysa/>  in the browser address line will show *"Page not found"*.
+Also running <http://127.0.0.1/osmphp/>  in the browser address line will show *"Page not found"*.

 ## Creating New Module ##

 In the context of this tutorial we will create one project-specific module `App_Hello`.

->**NOTE:** Dubysa [module](../../architecture/modules/) is a directory which contains PHP, JavaScript, CSS and and other files related to specific functionality.
+>**NOTE:** Osm [module](../../architecture/modules/) is a directory which contains PHP, JavaScript, CSS and and other files related to specific functionality.

 >There are two types of modules:

 >  - project specific modules, located in `app/src` directory,
->  - reusable modules, used in more than one project, stored in `vendor/dubysa` directory.
+>  - reusable modules, used in more than one project, stored in `vendor/osmphp` directory.

->Each Dubysa module is expected to follow specific
+>Each Osm module is expected to follow specific
 >[directory structure](../../architecture/modules/#directory-structure).

 Create main module directory `app/src/Hello`.